pachterlab/CP_2023/README.md

 # The Specious Art of Single-Cell Genomics

-Notebooks for reproducing all figures and analysis of single-cell datasets for the [paper](https://www.biorxiv.org/content/10.1101/2021.08.25.457696).
+Notebooks for reproducing all figures and analysis of single-cell datasets for the "The Specious Art of Single-Cell Genomics" paper .

 ## Getting Started